2020 Coronavirus Outbreak: What you need to know

 I need to file something with the court.
 How can I do that?

 As mentioned above, Clerks offices are open and people are allowed access.
-In light of most courthouses being closed, people are generally being asked to call ahead to the clerks office if they need access.

 Some people who currently have open cases in the courts may have problems with electronic filing, especially if they generally use the clerk's offices or libraries to access the Electronic Document Management System (EDMS).
 People who can't access EDMS can still request the exemption by filing a written motion at the clerk's office.
 Access to a smartphone alone does not mean the person has sufficient internet access to be denied an efiling waiver.
 They may need to make arrangements to physically bring their motion to the clerk's office.
 Deadlines for responding or statutes of limitation have not been changed.
 At this time there are no phone waivers or ability to fax instead of physically presenting pleadings for those who are exempt from efiling.

 I have a court form that requires a signature, but I don't have access to a scanner or any other way to get a copy of the signed document to my lawyer or the court.
 Help!

 In an order issued on March 28, 2020, the Iowa Supreme Court now allows people to sign by typing the characters "/s/" followed by their name.
 If you do not have a lawyer, you also need to put down your address, telephone number and email address (if they have them).
 If you have a lawyer, your lawyer can "sign" the document for you as long as you tell them you want to sign the document and you authorize them to do so on your behalf.
 NOTE: You will be bound by anything your lawyer signs for you in this way, so make sure you understand exactly what is in the document your lawyer is putting together - have them email it to you or at least read it over the phone before you give permission.

 I have a court form that requires a notarization, but I don't have access to a notary.